 Throughout the world, there are many women and men working to promote human rights and to support the marginalised and disadvantaged, in regions where such work is especially hazardous and dangerous.

-Farida Afridi is one of is one of many courageous women human rights defenders and NGO workers who have been targeted as a result of their work.
+Farida Afridi is one of of many courageous women human rights defenders and NGO workers who have been targeted as a result of their work.

 Moreover, the specific targeting of women human rights defenders and those working on women's rights and gender issues has escalated alarmingly in recent months.

 Women Human Rights Defenders Face Gender-Specific Dangers

 Women human rights defenders (WHRD)* are often especially vulnerable and can be in extreme danger due to gender-related targeting, as highlighted in the January 2012 report produced by the Women Human Rights Defenders International Coalition: Global Report on the Situation of Women Human Rights Defenders.